How to Stay Cool Naturally in the Summer Heat

 Sleep Cooling Strategies

-Frozen pillowcase - place in freezer for 30 minutes before use
+Place a frozen pillowcase in the freezer for 30 minutes before use.

 Heat-Related Health Warnings